 This question is digging into whether you have done your appropriate research.
 Have you identified a reason why the hospital will help you in your career?
 For example, does it have good exam pass rates?
 Or is there a particular subspecialty that is not available elsewhere?

 Whatever the case you should be able to identify something of value in the position that will help you.
 Make sure that you are emphasizing that it’s a positive factor about the health service or hospital.
 Interview panels want to hear nice praise about their institution.
 But also make sure that you quickly bring it back from your personal needs to what you can give to the hospital.

 This should be something or somethings reasonably unique to you and not what other candidates might also choose to talk about.
 See below for strengths and weaknesses.

 Question 3.
 A member of the nursing staff complains that an intern is not attending calls and not doing duties properly, what will you do?

 A big tip for this question is to avoid the inclination to stereotype nursing staff and refer to the nurse in this scenario as female.

-Hypothetical scenarios are common in doctor interviews.
-This one bundles both the potential for work conflict (between yourself and the nurse, yourself and your colleague and the nurse and your colleague) along with topical matter of trainee doctor well being and what’s called the trainee in difficulty.
+Hypothetical scenarios are common in doctor interviews and especially for resident medical officer interview questions.
+This particular interview question one bundles both the potential for work conflict (between yourself and the nurse, yourself and your colleague, and the nurse and your colleague) along with the topical matter of trainee doctor well being and what’s called the trainee in difficulty.